marcojakob/dart-html5-dnd/README.md

 };

 // Create DraggableGroup with custom drag image and a handle.
-DraggableGroup dragGroup = new DraggableGroup(
+DraggableGroup dragGroupHandle = new DraggableGroup(
     dragImageFunction: imageFunction, handle: '.my-handle');

+// Create DraggableGroup with a cancel query String.
+DraggableGroup dragGroupCancel = new DraggableGroup(
+    cancel: 'textarea, button, .no-drag');
 ```

 Other options of the `DraggableGroup`: